patrickletourneux/2026-01-tetris/README.md

 # Tetris React/Redux TypeScript

 Testing Claude Code by building a Tetris game with React, Redux and TypeScript.
+And learn architecture haxagonale in the same time.

 ## Tech Stack